Setting up your workstation for web development

 Considerations for your future as developer

-Whether you plan or not to develop extensions for Joomla or any other PHP platform, this articles gives you nice initial vision on how configure your workstation and what tools you can use to organize yourself and your project, this are very important topics to study in detail to level up your professional skills.
+If you're planning to develop extensions for Joomla! or any other PHP platform this articles gives you nice initial vision on how to configure your workstation, and tools you can use to organize yourself and your project.
+These tools are very important topics to study in detail to level up your professional skills.

 - Do not use Sneakernet to handle the documents of your project